dddrrreee/cs140e-20win/README.md

        widely-known/used by most programmers.

 With that said, you are strongly encouraged to sit in the cs140
-lectures: Mazieres is incredibily knowledgeable, and will serve as a great counter-point to what we do.
+lectures: Mazieres is incredibly knowledgeable, and will serve as a great counter-point to what we do.

 #### Lab policies.